yousong/waller/ossherd/README.md

 Caveats should be noted.

+- SSH authentication credentials are exposed in the wild.
+So restricted users with minimal privileges, throw-away passwords or identity files is recommened for use with `ossherd`.
 - at least one of `pass` or `identiy` must be available
 - be sure that corresponding authentication method is enabled in the config
 - if pubkey authentication is to be used